What is a procedure?

 The Home Office licenses all scientific procedures in the UK, under the Animals (Scientific Procedures) Act of 1986.
 It is illegal to conduct any scientific procedures on an animal protected by the law.
 All living vertebrates (any animal with a spine) are covered by this law.
 This includes every animal from mice and fish, to monkeys and elephants.
 The law also covers living cephalopods: squid, cuttlefish and octopuses.

 A procedure can be as mild as an injection, or as severe as an organ transplant.
 Breeding a genetically modified animal is also classed as a procedure, as genetic changes to the normal appearance or ‘phenotype’ of an animal may cause suffering.
-Procedures can be part of animal husbandry within a laboratory, as well as being part of scientific experiments.
+Procedures can be part of animal husbandry within a laboratory, as well as part of scientific experiments.
 All experiments involve procedures, but not all procedures are experiments.

 Examples of procedures